Ringworm in Children

 • Antifungal medicine taken by mouth for 4 to 8 weeks.
 Some children may need longer treatment.

-If your child has a kerion or a secondary sore (abscess) or bacterial infection, the healthcare provider may order additional medicines to help reduce the swelling.
+If your child has a kerion or a secondary sore (abscess) or bacterial infection, they may need additional medicines to help reduce the swelling.
 These may include steroids.

-Treatment for ringworm of the body, groin, and foot is usually an antifungal cream or pill to take by mouth.
+Treatment for ringworm of the body, groin, and foot is often an antifungal cream or pill to take by mouth.
 The length of the treatment depends on the location of the ringworm.

-What are the possible complications of ringworm in a child?
+What are possible complications of ringworm in a child?

 Ringworm rarely has serious complications.